Skip to content

 Since EV car production in Mexico was still developing, the government aimed to encourage international purchases of these vehicles to help reduce greenhouse gas emissions in the country.

+The decree was in effect from September 4, 2020 until September 30, 2024.
+Yet it seems to have been very effective in flooding the market with EV imports.
 According to EMA, the Electromobility Association, Mexico sells 79 electric vehicles of Chinese brand and origin.
 These include JAC, BYD, SEV and MG along with manufacturers that produce some electric models in China such as Volvo, BMW and Renault.

 Tablas2